Estimating population average treatment effects from experiments with noncompliance: Discussion

-In the empirical application, the sample population differs in several dimensions from the target population of individuals who will be covered by other Medicaid expansions, such as the ACA expansion to cover all adults up to 138\% of the FPL.
-For instance, the RCT participants are disproportionately white urban--dwellers \citep{Taubman}.
+In the empirical application, the sample population differs in several dimensions from the target population of individuals who would be covered by other Medicaid expansions, such as the ACA expansion.
+For instance, the RCT participants are disproportionately white and over the age of 50.
 The RCT participants volunteered for the study and therefore may be in poorer health compared to the target population.
 These differences in baseline covariates make reweighting or response surface methods necessary to extend the RCT results to the population.

 Explicitly modeling compliance allows us to decompose population estimates by subgroup according to pretreatment covariates common to both RCT and observational datasets; e.g, demographic variables, pre-existing conditions, and insurance coverage.
-We find substantial differences between sample and population estimates in terms of race, education, and health status subgroups.
-This pattern is expected because RCT participants volunteered for the study and are predominately white and educated.
+We find substantial treatment effect heterogeneity in terms of race, education, and health status subgroups.
+This pattern is expected because RCT participants volunteered for the study.

+The PATT-C estimates indicate that Medicaid coverage significantly decreases the number of ER and outpatient visits.
+The estimated effect on ER utilization is consistent with quasi-experimental studies on the impact of the 2006 Massachusetts health reform and a previous study that extrapolates LATE estimates on the OHIE sample to the Massachusetts population.
+The PATT-C estimates differ in direction and magnitude relative the complier-adjusted sample estimates, which can be explained by treatment effect heterogeneity in the population and the differences in covariate distributions of the RCT sample and population.